wdi-sg/gitbook-2019/05-express/express-auth/cookies.md

 ##### part 1

+Open an incognito window.

+Open the dev tools.

 Pick a site and go to it in your browser.

+Look in the network tab for the **RESPONSE** headers for the cookie to be **SET**.

-Look at some cookies for a site.
+Look at the application tab to see the cookies set from the header.

-Erase some cookies in your browser.
+Open a new incognito tab and open the dev tools.

+Visit the same site.

+Look in the network tab to see the **REQUEST** headers to see the cookie being **SENT**.

+Erase the cookie in the dev tools application tab.

 Make a new request to that page.

-Look at your network tab.
-What cookies are in the response header, that the site is telling your browser to store.
+Look at your network tab- what cookies are in the request header, are cookies being set in the response header?

 ---